 What is Golden Week in Japan?

-Golden Week is a big event to take place in Japan, consisting of a week of celebrations for four national holidays.
+Golden Week is the name given to the period of time from the end of April and beginning of May, consisting of four national holidays in close succession.
 This is one of Japan’s biggest holidays, meaning that tourist destinations, accommodation, and travel become very busy and booked up.
-A lot of people living in Japan find this to be a holiday that they look forward to, with lots of festivals and events being held during this week.
+For many people, Golden Week in Japan is certainly something to look forward to, with lots of festivals and events being held during this week.
 For example, Tokyo holds an annual Spring Grand Festival at Meiji Shrine, where visitors take the opportunity to wander the gorgeous gardens that embellish the shrine.
 This is just one of many festivals taking place during golden week, with lots of performing arts festivals also taking place during this time.

 The first National Holiday of Golden week is Showa Day on April 29th.
 This day was originally a celebration for the birthday of Emperor Hirohito, who passed away in 1989.
 Emperor Hirohito was often referred to as Emperor Showa, with ‘Showa’ referring to the era during which he ruled.
 Now, the purpose of the holiday is to take time to reflect on the turbulent years of the Showa period.
 This day has had a few changes over the years; after the death of Emperor Showa, this day actually became Greenery Day.
-But in 2005, this returned to being Showa Day, with Greenery Day moving to May 4th.
+But in 2005, this returned to being Showa Day, with Greenery Day instead taking place on the 4th of May.

 Constitution Memorial Day